Byaroza: In the Polish–Lithuanian Commonwealth

-During the Great Northern War, the monastery housed a conference held by King Augustus II of Poland and Peter I of Russia.
+During the Great Northern War, in 1706, the monastery housed a conference held by King Augustus II of Poland and Tsar Peter I of Russia.
 In 1706, the fortified monastery was put under siege and then taken by assault and looted by the forces of Charles XII of Sweden.
 Two years later, the Swedish forces looted the area again, which resulted in almost total depopulation of the town.
 It was also damaged by the armies of Alexander Suvorov in 1772, during the Partitions of Poland.